gkunde/py_html_form_parser/README.md

 * html5lib

 ## Purpose
-Many websites continue to use static HTML forms as a primary interface to their applications.
-The goal with this library is to provide a client application with the ability to interact with a web form like a traditional web browser provides.
+Many websites continue to use static HTML forms as a presentation layer to their content.
+This enables an application to read that content in a normalized fashion.

 ## Usage
-The fields and their attributes are stored in a flattened collection.
-The models follow how the data would be presented if a traditional web browser were to submit the form.
-This means that element collections, such as "select," are split into individual elements.
-FormElement's provide properties to assist in re-grouping element sets.
+The forms and their fields are stored in a set of collections.
+The primary parser will parse and create a collection of forms.
+Each form will contain a collection of its associated fields.
+The data is maintained in a structure that enables an application to safely post back the data to the web forms endpoint.

 ### Data Models
 Three primary data models are used.
-Each
+FormData represents a single HTML web form.
+FormDataCollection is a collection of the fields associated to the FormData.
+FormDataEntry represents a single web form entity (not an element) as it would be sent to the web froms defined "action."

 #### FormData
 This object represents a single form having been parsed from the HTML mark-up and in a state where a web browser would submit the contents.